The following agencies are working on:

 Volume 4 Issue 2: December 2016: Editorial - Changing practice; changing lives - Nova Banaghan The Department of Corrections’ tikanga-based programmes - Neil Campbell Innovations in reducing re-offending - Juanita Ryan, Robert Jones The Sentenced Prisoner Population 1980-2016: The link between policy changes and growth - Wayne Goodall...

-This report is the first component of our research and consultation project exploring the effects of viewing sexual violence in mainstream commercial media such as movies, TV shows and games.
-Sexual violence is a complex social problem and its depiction and impact on audiences is not well understood, particularly with respect to young...
+Young New Zealanders Viewing Sexual Violence - Stage 1: This report is the first component of our research and consultation project exploring the effects of viewing sexual violence in mainstream commercial media such as movies, TV shows and games.
+Sexual violence is a complex social problem and its depiction and impact on audiences is...

 15 Aug 2016